 Tooth loss is never an ideal circumstance, but when life happens, restorative dentistry can restore a full, functional smile.
 Thankfully, with the number of tooth replacement methods available, restoring your smile is relatively simple.
 One of the more common dental restorations is a dental bridge.
-Designed to be either fixed or removable, dental bridges can fill gaps in your smile with artificial teeth, to provide a seamless, natural-looking appearance.
+Dental bridges can fill gaps in your smile with artificial teeth, to provide a seamless, natural-looking appearance.
 Yet, while bridges can restore smiles flawlessly, cleaning underneath one can prove a bit difficult.
-For those who have recently had a bridge placed, your Lake Forest, IL dentist, Dr. James Fondriest, shares the various ways to clean under your dental bridge.
+For those who have recently had a bridge placed, proper dental bridge cleaning is an important thing to learn and master.

 Why a Clean Bridge is Important for Your Health